rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 make `rand` available to our project.

 Then, to bring `rand` definitions into the scope of our package, we added a `use` line starting with the name of the crate, `rand`, and listed the items we wanted to bring into scope.
-Recall that in the [“Generating a Random Number”][rand]<!-- ignore --> section in Chapter 2, we brought the `Rng` trait into scope and called the `rand::thread_rng` function:
+Recall that in [“Generating a Random Number”][rand]<!-- ignore --> in Chapter 2, we brought the `Rng` trait into scope and called the `rand::thread_rng` function:

 ```rust,ignore
 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-03/src/main.rs:ch07-04}}